-Starting a garden is like a building, it's all about the location.
-Viveka Neveln is the garden editor at BHG and a licensed horticulturist with extensive experience in gardening who gained more than 3 decades of practice and study.
-He has more than 20 years of experience writing and editing for both print and digital media.
-The small look will vary depending on your experience and interest.
+Starting a garden is like constructing a building - it all comes down to the location.
+Viveka Neveln, the garden editor at BHG and a licensed horticulturist with decades of experience in gardening, has more than 20 years of experience writing and editing for both print and digital media.
+The size of your garden will depend on your level of experience and interest.
 Burke suggests that gardens that are too small can be overwhelming to take care of, or can lead to disinterest if the plants don't change enough.